-Giving up smoking may not be easy, but the health benefits are impressive and take effect within just hours or days of quitting.
+Giving up smoking (smoking cessation) may not be easy, but the health benefits are impressive and take effect within just hours or days of quitting.
 You will also improve the health of people around you by reducing their exposure to second-hand (passive) smoke.
 Smoking can also cause harm to others via ‘second-hand’ smoke, which can cause heart disease, lung cancer, breathing and other problems in non-smokers.

 Smokers who do not quit have a one in two chance of dying from a smoking-related illness, most commonly lung cancer and other lung diseases, as well as heart disease and stroke.